delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 When requesting by mail, here are the steps to be taken:

-• Include notarized signature
+• Include a notarized signature

 • Enclose required payments